taijulsir/real-estate-project-client-side/README.md

    - Swift property search by title for an enhanced user experience.
 3) Sort Functionality 🔄:
    - Empower users with dynamic sorting options based on price range.
+3) Property Details ✨:
+   - Every property card have details option by clicking details button user can show specific property details.
+3) Review Option 💥:
+   - In property details page User can review for any property and user  can show her own reviews.
+3) Report Option 🚫:
+   - In property details page user can review for any property and admin can show reported property.

 # Dashboard 📊
 1) Role-Based Routes ✨: